kjc47/IS-392-FinalCode/README.md

-# Project Title
+# IS 392 Datamining Project

-Describe your project here.

 ## Dataset